Denton County is named for John B Denton, who was a pioneer preacher and lawyer, and who was killed in an Indian fight in 1841.

 Contractor: Tom Lovell of Denton

 Description: The building faces west and is a three story native yellowish course colored limestone, Burnet County marble and granite structure.
-The building is located on landscaped grounds in the center of the city.
+The building is located on landscaped grounds in the center of Denton.
 The building has granite pillars on the corners and in the center sections of the building.
 There is a pavilion at each corner with black colored roof.
-In the building center is a large tower with four pavilions and an octagonal central tower with clock and black colored roof topping as a thin spire.
-The courtroom is located on the north side of the second story.
+In the building center is a large tower with four pavilions and an octagonal central tower with clock and black colored roof topping out as a thin spire.
+In the interior, the stairs are metal and the hallways are narrow with arches.
+At the center of the building is a small rotunda rising to the dome.
+The courtroom is located on the north side of the second story and rising into the third story with surrounding balcony along the wall.
 The building was renovated in 2004.
 The architect was Architexas and the contractor was Joe R Jones.

 See: The contractor, Tom Lovell of Denton, also constructed courthouses in Brazoria County, Brewster County, Coryell County, Hamilton County, Hardeman County, Hill County, McLennan County and Runnels County.